inkognitro/react-app-tutorial/01-setup.md

 Not only Webpack handles the transpiling, but also supports hot reloading, code splitting and finally the bundling of your production app.
 So Webpack takes care of a lot of stuff which makes our life much easier.

+Before you start with section 1.1, please make sure you have at least installed Node version 16.16.0.
+Otherwise, you might face problems while going through this tutorial.

 ### 1.1 Installation
 With [create-react-app](https://create-react-app.dev) it goes stunningly fast to start a new React project.
 The only thing you need todo is to open your console and create a new project folder by executing the command below.